opendistro-for-elasticsearch/performance-analyzer/README.md

 * endtime - Unix timestamp determining the freshest data point to return. endtime is exclusive — only datapoints from before the endtime will be returned.
 * samplingperiod - The sampling period in seconds.
 Must be no less than 5, must be less than the retention period, and must be a multiple of 5.
 The default is 5s.

 Note, the maximum number of datapoints that a single query can request for via API is capped at 100,800 datapoints.
 If a query exceeds this limit, an error is returned.
-Parameters like the starttime, endtime, and samplingperiod can be adjusted on such queries to request for fewer datapoints at a time.
+The query parameters can be adjusted on such queries to request for fewer datapoints at a time.

+The retention period for batch metrics can be adjusted by setting batch-metrics-retention-period-minutes in performance-analyzer.properties.
+The default value is 7, and values can range from 1 to 60 (inclusive).

+Note, the default retention period is 7 minutes because a typical use-case would be to query for 5 minutes worth of data from the node.
+In order to do this, a client would actually select a starttime of now-6min and an endtime of now-1min (this one minute offset will give sufficient time for the metrics in the time range to be available at the node).
+Atop this 6 minutes of retention, we need an extra 1 minute of retention to account for the time that would have passed by the time the query arrives at the node, and for the fact that starttime and endtime will be rounded down to the nearest sampling-period.

 ### SAMPLE REQUEST
 GET `_opendistro/_performanceanalyzer/batch?metrics=CPU_Utilization,IO_TotThroughput&starttime=1594412650000&endtime=1594412665000&samplingperiod=5`